Bob and Brad T2 Review

 Tested Speeds and Percussion Range

 The advertised percussion range is 2000-3200 RPM.
-We measured with a digital laser tachometer, and the results were 2012-3113 RPM – pretty much the same.
+We measured it with a digital laser tachometer, and the results were 2012-3113 RPM – pretty much the same.

 A thing to keep in mind is that when you try to apply some more force, the speed will slow – the weak motor can’t handle a lot of pressure.

 Bob and Brad’s massage guns have always been quiet, but most massage guns with similar amplitudes are rarely loud.
-For comparison, the T2 percussive therapy massager is a tad louder than the previous C2 model, but, again, a lower amplitude means a quieter motor.
+For comparison, the T2 massager is a tad louder than the previous C2 model, but, again, a lower amplitude means a quieter motor.

 But we guess it’s okay.
 We heard some rattling sound at the highest speed and vibrations in the holding hand, but nothing unusual.